dwikurniantom/shoeapp/README.md

-# shoeapp
+## Shoeapp
-This is a test from Tradaru startup company.
+This application created for competency test PT.Tradaru Digital Niaga Feel free to clone